RivailleZzz/Texture-Synthesis-Using-A-Sliced-Wassersterin-Loss/README.md

 - Texture with tags.ipynb

-For the three main sections of the reproducibility experiments, the images used in my experiments and some additional textures can be found in /AdditionalTextures and /Styletransfer.
-Spatial Tags can be found in /SpatialTags.

 <Br/>

 For the traditional machine learning method, run the Colab notebook in the folder "**2.
 Texture Synthesis Using A Sliced Wassersterin Loss**":